 On March 5, 1962, Capt.
 Robert G. Sowers, Robert MacDonald, and John T. Walton, flying in the Hustler, completed the flight from Los Angeles to New York City with an average speed of 1,214.17 mph in about 2 hours 56.8 seconds

 The B-58, the first operational supersonic bomber of the United States Air Force, made its maiden flight on November 11, 1956.
 The Hustler stood out for its sophisticated inertial guidance navigation and bombing system, slim “wasp-waist” fuselage, and significant use of heat-resistant honeycomb sandwich skin panels in the wings and fuselage in addition to its delta wing design.
-A droppable, two-component pod beneath the fuselage held a nuclear warhead along with extra fuel, reconnaissance equipment, or other specialized gear because the thin fuselage disallowed carrying explosives internally.
+A droppable, two-component pod beneath the fuselage held a nuclear warhead as well as extra fuel, reconnaissance equipment, or other specialized gear because the thin fuselage disallowed carrying explosives internally.
 A pilot, navigator/bombardier, and defensive systems operator made up the B-58 crew.

 Convair produced 116 B-58s, including 30 test and prototype models and 86 operational aircraft.
 Between 1960 and 1970, hustlers flew for the Strategic Air Command.
 B-58s set 19 world records for speed and altitude while also taking home five separate aviation trophies.